Regular patch management is crucial for the security of the computer network of your business.

 Because software security vulnerabilities are the most common ways through which malware can penetrate your computer network, patch management is a good security blanket.
 While antivirus solutions are great for detecting and removing malware once it is detected on your system, security patches are aimed at closing the doors that malware can use to reach to your system.

-The large majority of security vulnerabilities can be fixed by applying the latest patches provided by software vendors.
+Since 2005, there have been over eleven million records breached, according to Privacy Rights Clearinghouse.
+And those are just from the publicly disclosed data breaches.
+The large majority of security vulnerabilities that led to those data breaches could have been fixed by applying the latest patches provided by software vendors.
 But as we know, commercial printers have unique environments with sometimes ridiculously outdated hardware and software – Novell 3.1 anyone?
 How about that DocuTech 1.0 with software that can only be fixed by that guy in California?

 Unpatched client-side software is currently the primary initial infection vector used to compromise workstations that have Internet access, and it often receives less attention than lower priority risks.

 For example, in an environment we manage, we came across a printer front-end running Windows 7 that had over five hundred (500!) patches pending.
 The truth is that most of these devices are just sitting there often forgotten (especially the servers), yet they have full access to your computer network shares, databases, user directories etc.

 What is even more disturbing is that the printers, servers and workstations also have full unrestricted access to the Internet, and many of them need administrator-level access to function.

 Granted, in this unique world of commercial printing, there are a couple of reasons that make up-to-date patching a bit impractical.
 For one, there are usually no dedicated network administrators.
 The end result is that a hapless and overworked pre-press operator or graphic designer is saddled with the task of also managing the network.